lenstronomy.Util package

 Finds overlapping solutions, deletes multiples and deletes non-solutions and if it is not a solution, deleted as well.

-coordInImage(x_coord, y_coord, num_pix, deltapix)[source]
+coord_in_image(x_coord, y_coord, num_pix, delta_pix)[source]

 checks whether image positions are within the pixel image in units of arcsec if not: remove it